 After removing toenail polish, you will wash and dry your feet and then slip them into the two provided plastic booties, which contain the fruit-acid solution.
 Kick back for an hour while the Baby Foot acids work their way into your calluses.
 This might feel a little tingly but shouldn’t burn or feel uncomfortable.
 Next, slip off the booties and rinse your feet.
 The rest is a waiting game until your feet begin to slough off cells days or weeks later.

-A one-treatment Baby Foot application kit is priced at $30, but is on Amazon Prime right now for $24 and free shipping.
+A one-treatment Baby Foot application kit is priced at $25, but is on Walmart right now for just under $19 and free shipping when you spend $35.

 I’m someone who apologizes profusely when I sit down for a pedicure.
 I live in Manhattan, and excessive walking creates a build-up of dead skin that leaves my feet looking like I’ve been hiking through Middle Earth.
 Needless to say, I was really excited to try this product and see if it lived up to expectations.